tung/ruggrogue/book/user-interface.md

 ## Menus

 Most of RuggRogue's interface exists in the form of menus and dialogs.
-As mentioned in the overall game flow chapter, menus and dialogs are uniformly represented as modes in the game's mode stack.
+As mentioned in the overall game flow chapter, menus and dialogs are represented as modes in the game's mode stack.
-Because of this, there's no meaningful distinction between a "menu" and a "dialog": they both present themselves as tile grids, react to player input and return some result.
+Because of this, there's no real difference between a "menu" and a "dialog": they both present themselves as tile grids, react to player input and return some result.
 This is a perfect excuse to demonstrate how menus work by using a dialog as an example instead.

 The `YesNoDialogMode` struct in the `src/modes/yes_no_dialog.rs` file is the simplest dialog, and therefore the simplest menu, in the game.
 The struct itself contains the `prompt` field that is shown to the player and a `yes_selected` boolean that the player can change by pressing keys.
-Every menu and dialog holds data like this: one or more fields related to presentation, and a selection that represents a player-changeable cursor.
+Every menu and dialog holds data like this: one or more fields related to presentation, and a selection that represents a player-controlled cursor.
 Sometimes this selection will be accompanied by a `subsection` field for more complex menus; the `YesNoDialogMode` doesn't need one, so it doesn't have one.

 Above the definition of `YesNoDialogMode` is the `YesNoDialogModeResult` enum.